netdata/netdata/collectors/python.d.plugin/samba/README.md

 The default CapabilityBoundingSet doesn't allow using `sudo`, and is quite strict in general.
 Resetting is not optimal, but a next-best solution given the inability to execute `arcconf` using `sudo`.

-> :warning: Resetting it is not an optimal solution,
-> but we couldn't find exact set of capabilities to execute smbstatus with sudo.

 As the `root` user, do the following: